vmware/vmware-aria-operations-integration-sdk/README.md

 For complete documentation of the `mp-init` tool including an overview of its output, see the [MP Initialization Tool Documentation](doc/mp-init.md).

 ### Template Project
-Every new project creates a file system that has the basic project structure required to develop and build and Management Pack.
+Every new project creates a file system that has the basic project structure required to develop and build a Management Pack.
-Each file and directory is discussed in depth in the [mp-init](doc/mp-init.md) documentation. `app/adapter.py` is the entry point for the adapter, and is the best starting point. `adapter.py` is a template adapter that collects several objects and metrics from the container that the adapter is running in, and can be used as a starting point for creating a new adapter .
-The template adapter has comments throughout its code that explain what the code in the does and how to turn it into your own adapter.
-The methods inside the adapter template are required and should not be deleted; however, the code inside the methods should be modified to generate the desired adapter.
+Each file and directory are discussed in depth in the [mp-init](doc/mp-init.md) documentation. `app/adapter.py` is the adapter's entry point and the best starting point. `adapter.py` is a template adapter that collects several objects and metrics from the container in which the adapter is running; use the template as a starting point for creating a new adapter.
+The template adapter has comments throughout its code that explain what the code does and how to turn it into your adapter.
+The methods inside the adapter template are required.
+Modify the code inside the methods to generate the desired adapter.
+Each method represents a single request, and it can be tested individually using `mp-test`, which is covered in the following section.
+The adapter is stateless; therefore, the methods don't store any data for use in later method calls.
 Each method is used for a different function as described below:

 - test(adapter_instance):
   Performs a test connection using the information given to the adapter_instance to verify the adapter has been set up properly.
   A typical test connection will generally consist of:

      1. Read identifier values from adapter_instance that are required to connect to the target(s)
      2. Connect to the target(s), and retrieve some sample data
      3. Disconnect cleanly from the target (ensure this happens even if an error occurs)
      4. If any of the above failed, return an error, otherwise pass.

 - get_endpoints(adapter_instance):
   This method will be run before the 'test' method, and VMware Aria Operations will use the results to extract a certificate from each URL.
 If the certificate is not trusted by the VMware Aria Operations Trust Store, the user will be prompted to either accept or reject the certificate.
 If it is accepted, the certificate will be added to the AdapterInstance object that is passed to the 'test' and 'collect' methods.
 Any certificate that is encountered in those methods should then be validated against the certificate(s) in the AdapterInstance.
-This method will not only work against HTTPS endpoints, different types of endpoint will not work and there is no benefit of returning them.
+This method will not only work against HTTPS endpoints, different types of endpoint will not work.

 - collect(adapter_instance):
   Performs a collection against the target host.
 A typical collection will generally consist of:
     1. Read identifier values from adapter_instance that are required to connect to the target(s)
     2. Connect to the target(s), and retrieve data
     3. Add the data into a CollectResult's objects, properties, metrics, etc
     4. Disconnect cleanly from the target (ensure this happens even if an error occurs)
     5. Return the CollectResult.

 - get_adapter_definition():
-Defines the object types and attribute types (metric/property) that are present in a collection.
-Setting these object types and attribute types helps VMware Aria Operations to validate, process, and display the data correctly.
-More importantly, in most cases, it defines the Adapter Instance configuration parameters/credentials.
+  Defines the object types and attribute types, and in most cases, it also defines the Adapter Instance configuration parameters/credentials present in a collection.
+Setting these helps VMware Aria Operations to validate, process, and display the data correctly.

-Each method represents a single request, and it can be tested individually using `mp-test`, which is covered in the following section.
-The adapter is stateless, therefore the methods are not able to store any data for use in later method calls.
-For further guidance on using the template project consult the [Walkthroughs](../README.md#walkthroughs) section.
+For further guidance on using the template project, consult the [Walkthroughs](../README.md#walkthroughs) section.

 ### Testing a Management Pack